Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 ### Coulomb and P3M (periodic) or Poisson (non periodic) simulation codes ###

+The Coulomb forces in the periodic boundary condition is used to study water (Ref.
+9, "vitroid").
-The short-range and long-range forces in periodic p3m_perform routines (Ref.
-9, "vitroid"), or the non-periodic system are used to study the charge inversion, and the DNA tranport phenomena at high accuracy.
+The short-range and long-range forces in periodic p3m_perform routines in a large system, and also the non-periodic system are used to study the charge inversion and the DNA tranport phenomena at high accuracy.
 The simulation codes of this directory have recently been updated.

 (1) Periodic system, prototype